Is coffee acidic? A detailed guide to the best low acid coffees

 Java

-Experience rich, earthy flavours of chocolate, tobacco and spices.
+Experience rich, earthy flavours of chocolate and earthy spices.
 These flavours perfectly compliment the luxurious, deep body of this Indonesian single origin.
 This is a huge favourite amongst customers:

 “Exactly as described deep earth notes, low acidity.
 Very satisfied, definitely will get more.”